LNagad/NoSQL_Node.jsAPI/README.md

 # NodeAPI

-This is a project for a REST API created with Node.js, using JWToken for authentication and error handling middleware for various scenarios, with the goal of communicating with a frontend client.
+This is a project for a REST API created with Node.js, using JWToken for authentication, error handling middleware for various scenarios, and WebSocket for realtime events.

 ## Features

 - Implementation of a REST API with Node.js
 - Authentication using JWToken
+- RealTime responses back to the client when manipulating the db
 - Error handling middleware for various scenarios
 - Communication with a frontend client